alexanderduring/notes/git/branching-model.md

     $ git merge --no-ff release-1.2.0

 Now the release branch should be removed.
+First the local one:

     $ git branch -d release-1.2.0

+And now the remote branch:

+    $ git push origin :release-1.2.0